hpepper/idea-to-product/tui_editor/README.md

 * Read the data from .xml and put it in the mem-sqlite.
 * Save every x seconds 30/60 when things have been changed.
   * save to .xml

+## Expansion

+### Adding new entries to existing entities

+* Add field to .dtd
+* Add entry to xml, as required(if it is a required field it needs to be added to the .xml file)
+* Add it to the models.rs
+* Add it to the db_population.rs
+* Add it to the db_retrieval.rs